Django Rest Framework

 Standards

-Put the API views (ViewSet
+Put the API views (ViewSet etc) in an api.py file

-e.g. contact/api.py
+e.g. contact/api.py.

-URLs to include namespace="api"
+URLs to include namespace="api" e.g:

 url(